andrewcooke/cosas/README.md

-# Cosas
+# cosas

-Various utilities for the Music Thing Workshop Computer.
+various utilities and applications for the Music Thing Workshop Computer.

-The plan is to have a unified UI.
-And presumably static linking to generate minimal size.
+the plan is to have a unified UI via the weas library.

+significant waypoints:
+* 2025-07-03 - can flash LEDs on the pico
-Current status (2025-06-30) - can build and dploy an empty program to pico and also run tests on amd64.
+* 2025-06-30 - can generate waveforms on the laptop and deploy an empty program to the pico